-Leading question: How to embed environmental sustainability in higher music education institutions and how to inspire change?
+How to embed environmental sustainability in higher music education institutions and how to inspire change?

-The urgency to address the climate emergency has never been greater.
-The music sector, including higher education institutions, has a unique opportunity to contribute to environmental and social sustainability.
-Every institution and individual can play a role in making a meaningful impact.
+The urgency of addressing the climate emergency has never been greater.
+The music sector and higher education institutions have a unique opportunity to contribute to environmental and social sustainability.
+Every institution and individual can make a meaningful impact.

-As a reflection of society, the music and cultural sectors both shape and mirror prevailing attitudes and practices.
-More importantly, given music's communicative power, music professionals can serve as strong advocates for sustainable change, influencing behaviours and inspiring action.
+The music and cultural sectors shape and mirror prevailing attitudes and practices as a reflection of society.
+More importantly, given music's communicative power, music professionals can strongly advocate for sustainable change, influencing behaviours and inspiring action.